 4.8 The Customer shall not be entitled to reject the Goods if the Supplier delivers up to and including 5% more or less than the quantity of Goods ordered, but a pro-rata adjustment shall be made to the Order invoice on receipt of notice from the Customer that the wrong quantity of Goods was delivered.

-4.9 The Supplier may deliver the Goods by installments, which shall be invoiced and paid for separately.
-Each installment shall constitute a separate Contract.
-Any delay in delivery or defect in an installment shall not entitle the Customer to cancel any other installment.
+4.9 The Supplier may deliver the Goods by instalments, which shall be invoiced and paid for separately.
+Each instalment shall constitute a separate Contract.
+Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.

 5.1 The Supplier warrants that on delivery the Goods shall: